-- You must be true to yourself–anyone who criticizes you is just being judgemental.
+- You must be true to yourself–anyone who criticizes you is just being judgemental or bigoted.

 - etc. etc.

-This philosophy can be further emphasized with these common trends of thought I see happening now:
+This philosophy can be further emphasized with these common trends of thought that I see happening now:

 - Don’t listen to judgemental people who criticize your faults.
 We all make mistakes and have our own quirks.